Actor Replacements That Totally Ruined The Show

 Suits

-When this USA show hit airwaves in 2011, critics had positive but somewhat mixed reviews on the premise, which turned the tired legal drama format on its head with the introduction of Mike Ross (Patrick J. Adams), a wannabe lawyer without a degree, and Harvey Specter (Gabriel Macht), the hotshot attorney who mentored him.
+When this USA show hit airwaves in 2011, critics had positive but somewhat mixed reviews about the premise, which turned the tired legal drama format on its head with the introduction of Mike Ross (Patrick J. Adams), a wannabe lawyer without a degree, and Harvey Specter (Gabriel Macht), the hotshot attorney who mentors him.
 Shot in Toronto, the series wound up being a massive hit for the network, and was considered the last of its blue-skies era.

 However, that all ended in 2017, when Adams and Meghan Markle (who played his onscreen love interest Rachel Zane) announced they were leaving the show after seven seasons.
 At that point another original series star, Gina Torres, had also exited, leaving the cast down three members.
-As a result, the show brought on Dulé Hill and Katherine Heigl, while upping Amanda Schull from recurring to full-time status in season 8.
-However, the new mix of characters didn't resonate as well as the old school ones, and the show wrapped for good in season 9.
+As a result, the show brought on Dulé Hill and Katherine Heigl, while upping Amanda Schull from recurring to full-time status in Season 8.
+However, the new mix of characters didn't resonate as well as the old school ones, and the show wrapped for good in Season 9.

 Mistresses

-It seems like networks have been trying to recreate the soapy primetime success of Desperate Housewives ever since that show went off the air in 2012.
-ABC thought it came close with the 2013 entry Mistresses, which starred Yunjin Kim, Rochelle Aytes, Jes Macallan, and Alyssa Milano.
+It seems like networks have been trying to recreate the soapy primetime success of "Desperate Housewives" ever since that show went off the air in 2012.
+ABC thought it came close with the 2013 entry "Mistresses," which starred Yunjin Kim, Rochelle Aytes, Jes Macallan, and Alyssa Milano.
 The series failed to earn critical praise but still snagged a second-season renewal following its steamy first-season summer run, and fans continued to bake in the hotness of it all the following summer.
 However, when the show was renewed for a third season, ABC revealed it was moving production from Los Angeles to Vancouver.
 That was bad news for Milano, who couldn't be that far from her family.

 Milano stepped away as a result, and the show recruited Jennifer Esposito to fill that void with her Calista Raines character.
 That lasted one season and then Esposito too left the series in order to pursue other projects.
-Surprisingly the show was renewed for one more season, but without Milano fans just didn't seem that into it and the series was axed for good after a very dramatic season 4 finale, which killed off Kim's character.
+Surprisingly the show was renewed for one more season, but without Milano, fans just didn't seem that into it and the series was axed for good after a very dramatic Season 4 finale, which killed off Kim's character.

 Dexter

-It's no secret that Julie Benz did not want to exit Dexter.
+It's no secret that Julie Benz did not want to exit "Dexter."
 After she was killed off in the show's fourth season, she admitted to reporters that she "bawled" and said it was the worst thing to ever happen to her in her career.
 It seems as though fans felt the same way.
-While the decision was purely a creative one, the salt in the wound for passionate viewers came in season 5 when Julia Stiles was cast as Lumen Pierce, a new love interest for Dexter (Michael C. Hall).
-The character lasted the entire season, and finally exited ahead of season 6.
+While the decision was purely a creative one, the salt in the wound for passionate viewers came in Season 5, when Julia Stiles was cast as Lumen Pierce, a new love interest for Dexter (Michael C. Hall).
+The character lasted the entire season, and finally exited ahead of Season 6.

 American Housewife

-Chemistry is particularly important when casting a family sitcom, so fans were a little concerned when Julia Butters left American Housewife as the youngest Otto child ahead of its fifth-season premiere.
-Butters brought a notable charm to the character of Anna-Kat Otto, so much so that when Quentin Tarantino saw her on his screen he cast her as Trudi Fraser in Once Upon A Time... in Hollywood.
+Chemistry is particularly important when casting a family sitcom, so fans were a little concerned when Julia Butters left "American Housewife" as the youngest Otto child ahead of its fifth-season premiere.
+Butters brought a notable charm to the character of Anna-Kat Otto, so much so that when Quentin Tarantino saw her on his screen he cast her as Trudi Fraser in "Once Upon A Time... in Hollywood."
 That gig wound up being a game-changer for the young actor, because all kinds of subsequent offers came in and she left the ABC series to pursue them.

-In turn, American Housewife snatched up Giselle Eisenberg, fresh from her four-season run on the CBS sitcom Life in Pieces.
-While Eisenberg is undeniably talented, it's been hard for fans to adapt to the change following the show's return in 2020.
-Although matriarch Katie (Katy Mixon) threw in a meta jab about how much kids change in the premiere, viewers are still getting used to the shakeup.
-Ratings remained steady throughout the season, but the show's future was unclear following the season 5 finale.
+In turn, "American Housewife" snatched up Giselle Eisenberg, fresh from her four-season run on the CBS sitcom "Life in Pieces."
+While Eisenberg is undeniably talented, it was hard for fans to adapt to the change following the show's return in 2020.
+Although matriarch Katie (Katy Mixon) threw in a meta jab about how much kids change in the premiere, viewers didn't get a lot of time to settle down from the shakeup.
+Ratings remained steady, but the show was canceled following the Season 5 finale.

 Last Man Standing

-It's no secret that the children on this Tim Allen series changed pretty drastically over the show's run.
-Amanda Fuller joined the project in season two as Kristin Baxter, replacing Alexandra Krosney, who originated the role.
-Then there's the fact that four different actors have played the part of Kristin's son Boyd (twins Evan and Luke Kruntchev along with Flynn Morrison and Jet Jurgensmeyer).
-It was Molly Ephraim's exit from the series following season six that really threw Last Man Standing fans for a loop, however.
+It's no secret that the children on the Tim Allen series "Last Man Standing" changed pretty drastically over the show's run.
+Amanda Fuller joined the project in Season 2 as Kristin Baxter, replacing Alexandra Krosney, who originated the role.
+Then there's the fact that four different actors played the part of Kristin's son Boyd (twins Evan and Luke Kruntchev along with Flynn Morrison and Jet Jurgensmeyer).
+It was Molly Ephraim's exit from the series following Season 6 that really threw "Last Man Standing" fans for a loop, however.

 As middle child Mandy, Ephraim had her share of meaty storylines that made her a show fixture.
-But when ABC canceled Last Man Standing in 2017 and Fox revived it for a seventh-season run, Ephraim didn't go with it.
+But when ABC canceled "Last Man Standing" in 2017 and Fox revived it for a seventh-season run, Ephraim didn't go with it.
 She had signed up for new projects, and was unable to return.
-Molly McCook (The Ranch) was cast in her place, and although the series lasted three seasons on Fox before its cancelation in 2021, the character was just never the same.
+Molly McCook was cast in her place, and although the series lasted three seasons on Fox before its cancellation in 2021, the character was just never the same.

 Fresh Prince of Bel-Air

-Although The Fresh Prince of Bel-Air went on for three more seasons with the new Aunt Viv, there was no replacing Hubert's comedic timing (or her killer dance moves).
+Although "The Fresh Prince of Bel-Air" went on for three more seasons with the new Aunt Viv, there was no replacing Hubert's comedic timing (or her killer dance moves).
 Later when Smith got the gang back together for the 2020 reunion, he and Hubert sat down for the first time to finally iron things out.
 The result was the two Aunt Vivs meeting for the very first time, as many fans wondered what the show could have been had Hubert stayed on after all.

 Bewitched

-When the sixth season of this comedy kicked off in 1969, viewers were left twitching harder than Samantha (Elizabeth Montgomery) and her magical nose when Emmy nominee Dick York was suddenly gone as Darrin Stephens.
+When the sixth season of "Bewitched" kicked off in 1969, viewers were left twitching harder than Samantha (Elizabeth Montgomery) and her magical nose when Emmy nominee Dick York was suddenly gone as Darrin Stephens.
 In his place was Dick Sargent, and fan speculation as to what happened kicked into overdrive.
 As it turned out York, had previously injured his back pretty badly while shooting a movie, and the pain led him down a dark path of prescription pills.
 Eventually he realized he had to leave the show, and his career never really recovered.

 As for Sargent?
 He stayed in the role until the series' ending in 1972.
 Many fans felt the series wasn't the same, though, and it's worth noting that although Sargent (who went on to become a leading voice for LGBTQ+ rights) won a Most Irreplaceable Replacement TV Land Award in 2006, he was never nominated for an Emmy Award like his predecessor.